wanghy-00/MKGF_copy/README.md

 We propose a MKGF framework that leverages a multi-modal medicaknowledge graph (MMKG) to relieve the hallucination issue without fine-tuning the abundant parameters of LVLMs.
 Firstly, we employ a pre-trained text retriever to build question-knowledge relations on training set.
 Secondly, we train a multi-modal retriever with these relations.
 Finally, we use it to retrieve question-relevant knowledge and enhance the performance of LVLMs on the test set.
 To evaluate the effectiveness of MKGF,we conduct extensive experiments on two public datasets Slake and VQA-RAD.

 ## Dataset
-To evaluate the effectiveness of the proposed MKGF framework, we conduct experiments on two public Med-VOA datasets:(1)Slake and (2)VQA-RAD.For Slake, we use its English version, which contains 642 radiology images and 7,033 question-answer pairs.
+To evaluate the effectiveness of the proposed MKGF framework, we conduct experiments on two public Med-VOA datasets:(1)Slake and (2)VQA-RAD.
+For Slake, we use its English version, which contains 642 radiology images and 7,033 question-answer pairs.
 For VQA-RAD, it contains 315 radiology images and 3,515 question–answer pairs.

 ## MMKG
 We construct the MMKG based on a public medical knowledge graph (MKG), which has 52.6K triples of the head entity, relation and tail entity.